SirWaffle/cpp-near-dedupe/README.md

 this project was thrown together in a few days and fueled by large amounts of coffee, so things are getting cleaned / fixed / improved, and there are likely bugs and other oddities in the code

 # todo
+- change dedupe dupe items to only store the line number, instead of pointer to the dupeItem struct ( RAM savings )
-- replace queues with arrays/vectors/ring buffers where possible
+- replace queues with arrays/vectors/ring buffers where possible ( CPU perf, less memory fragmentation )
 - better readme
 - work stealing to speed up jaccard compare checks when other threads are less busy
 - better error checking